 If the weather’s nice, get out and explore some of Marshfield’s trails and green spaces, including the McMillan Marsh Wildlife Area, a diverse landscape just a mile north of Marshfield, and Weber’s Nature Park, a 37-acre site that features walking/biking trails and a picnic area.

 Looking for a creative family outing?
-Head to Escape Room Marshfield and test your wits as you embark on this hour-long, theme-driven challenge.
-Figure out the secret behind locks, riddles and physical puzzles in this fun, interactive experience for four to six players.
+Head to Escape Room Marshfield (winner of Best Family Entertainment 2020 in the Best of Marshfield poll) and test your wits as you embark on this hour-long, theme-driven challenge.
+Figure out the secret behind locks, riddles and physical puzzles in this fun, interactive experience for 2-8 players.

 Fun holiday events are just around the corner, too.
-Don’t miss the Main Street Holiday Parade or the kickoff of Marshfield’s stunning Rotary Winter Wonderland light display on.
+Don’t miss the Main Street Holiday Parade or the kickoff of Marshfield’s stunning Rotary Winter Wonderland light display.
 See more family-friendly events here.

 Looking for a place to stay that can accommodate the whole family?
 Learn about Marshfield’s lodging options here.